The Battle of Ontario’s prospects ended in triumph for the Senators in an action-packed, end-to-end tilt featuring 12 goals split 7-5.

 The Pens would restore the lead 13 minutes into the second period as Dustin Jeffrey beat Panthers’ goaltender David Shantz.
 David Brown’s night would take a turn for the worst when Kendal McArdle’s soft wrist shot from the point trickled under his blocker arm and past the goal-line while Florida was short-handed.
 2 minutes before the second intermission Brown inadvertently dispatched the puck into his own net with his stick while trying to locate the biscuit in a scramble, leaving the Pens 3-2 down going into the third.

-A defensive break-down two minutes into the third would send 10th overall pick Michael Frolik in alone on David Brown and the Czech sniper finished surely.
+A defensive break-down two minutes into the third would send 10th overall pick Michael Frolik in alone on David Brown and the Czech sniper, who looked excellent as a 2006 top 10 pick should in this tournament, finished surely.
 A Duco slap shot from the half boards should never of beaten Brown but did, although a deflection might have played a part.
 The Pens suddenly found themselves down 5-2.

 Boogard found his second dance partner of the night in David Jarram.
 Boogard emerged as the clear victor of the bout but this time was assessed a game misconduct and sent to the dressing room.